Hinckley Reservoir: History

 The public water supply of Utica was owned and operated by the Consolidated Water Company.
 The original supply was installed in 1850 and consisted of a reservoir supplied by the so-called Graftenberg springs, located in the hills south of the city.
 As the population increased additional reservoirs were constructed and surface streams impounded, constituting what is known as the southern supply.
-In about 1907 the supply from the West Canada creek was introduced into the city.
+In about 1907 the supply from the West Canada creek was introduced into the town.
 In 1915 the barge canal reservoir at Hinckley was completed.
 It is from this reservoir that the West Canada Creek supply was taken, at least through 1918.

 In February, 1917, a rather serious but localized outbreak of typhoid fever occurred in Utica, New York which upon an investigation by this Department was attributed to an infection of the water in the mains through cross connections between auxiliary fire supplies from polluted sources.
 The results of analyses of the raw water from the Hinckley supply have shown in the past a moderate amount of active contamination as indicated by the total bacterial counts and the presence of organisms of the E. coli type.

 In 1928, the name was officially changed to Kayuhoora Lake after land owners encouraged the state committee of geographic names to alter the name but it never took as people continued to call it Hinckley Lake.